 Individual message bytes sent through the SPI are processed in a software routine contained in the ROM firmware.
 For this reason, it is necessary to provide a delay between successive bytes.
-This byte spacing must be no less than 400 system clocks to ensure that the MAXQ3180 has a chance to read and process the byte before the arrival of the next one.
+This byte spacing must be no less than 400 system clocks to ensure that the MAXQ3181 has a chance to read and process the byte before the arrival of the next one.
+It is strongly recommended that CRC be enabled for both read and write to achieve reliable communications.